tezoatlipoca/GeFeSLE-server/README.md

   - search engine friendly: robots.txt, sitemaps, crawl-me requests
  - GeFeSLE already hosts static pages with _file level_ access control restrictions and file uploading capabilities.
 Its a hop, skip and a jump from here to having a single binary webserver for static HTML and Javascript hosting.
 Bring back Web 1.0 (just with better CSS support)!

-## Um, ok.
-But Why?
-I left Twitter in November of 2022 and discovered the Fediverse.
-I noticed that - because there's no algorithm.. or rather YOU and your network are the algorithm - discovery is somewhat manual.
-When Twitter started suspending journalists, many folks started "Lists of Journalists to follow on Mastodon/the Fediverse".
-Other people started curating really amazing lists of Very Cool Things.
-These lists were in a WordPress blog, a Substack or maybe a Google Sheet - what if someone starts a list that one of those services took objection to, like "Alternatives to WordPress"?
-Or if the user switched platforms (like the recent Substack exodus), links TO the list would bork.

-After a few months of using Mastodon, and bookmarking so many interesting toots, I realized that I had no way to curate them!
-There's no export from your Mastodon bookmarks outside of using the API and exporting the raw JSON.
-(There is the excellent [Pocket Toots FIrefox plugin](https://addons.mozilla.org/en-US/firefox/addon/pockettoots/) which exports _new_ bookmarks to Pocket, but its not retroactive.)

-Have your grocery list in Trello?
-Great!
-Now you have to use the Trello app to access your grocery list!
-Ok, I just need to add milk- TOO BAD!
-Its now time for two factor authentication!
-Can't remember that email address password?
-TWO two-factor authentications (ah ah ah!) arrg.
-Ill just write "milk" on my arm in Sharpie. _Ok smart guy just use a note app on your smartphone!_ Sure, now my family can't add stuff - or rather my grocery list is now a string of text messages.
-We can do better.

-Lastly, there is the (**enshittification** problem)[https://pluralistic.net/2023/01/21/potemkin-ai/#hey-guys]: what happens to your content when the platform that hosts it turns evil: spams your readers with too many ads, invites the nazis in or just removes or bans your content because of something you said?
-(That should be up to YOUR readers to decide, not the platform!)
-The way to fight enshittification is to **self-host**.

-This service will only be about making, and hosting, _lists of things_ and will only add features in service of that end.

 ## State of the Project
 (as of 2024-04-08)
 **Working towards v0.1.0 MVP**